Clock Cleaners

 Clock Cleaners is a 1937 American animated short film produced by Walt Disney Productions and released by RKO Radio Pictures.
 The cartoon follows Mickey Mouse, Donald Duck, and Goofy working as janitors in a tall clock tower.
 The film was directed by Ben Sharpsteen and features original music by Paul Smith and Oliver Wallace.
 The voice cast includes Walt Disney as Mickey, Clarence Nash as Donald, and Pinto Colvig as Goofy.
 It was the 97th short in the Mickey Mouse film series to be released, and the eighth for that year.

 Clock Cleaners is one of Disney's most critically acclaimed short films.
-In 1994, 1000 members of the animation field voted Clock Cleaners as the 27th greatest cartoon of all time.
+In 1994, 1,000 members of the animation field voted Clock Cleaners as the 27th greatest cartoon of all time.
 This cartoon was released two months before Snow White and the Seven Dwarfs (1937).

 Plot

 Mickey, Donald, and Goofy are assigned to clean a tall clock tower in a city.
 Mickey is outside cleaning the face with a mop by riding on the second hand.
 Goofy is inside the building cleaning gear teeth with a large toothbrush.
 Donald (singing "Hickory Dickory Dock") starts to mop the mainspring, ignoring several warning signs.
-He gets the mop caught and springs it loose.
+He gets the mop caught and springs it loose, trapping him inside.

 Meanwhile, Mickey, now cleaning inside the clock, comes across a sleeping stork which he tries unsuccessfully to remove.
+The stork proves to be a major challenge, as it does not move no matter what Mickey tries, and even when Mickey does get the stork to move, it gets turned around and ends up right back where it started.
 As he throws the stork out of the tower, it flies back in and snatches Mickey, carrying him as if he were a baby, then letting go of Mickey before flying back in, leaving him hanging on a rope as water from the bucket falls on his head.

 Back inside, Donald is getting the mainspring back into place with a mallet, but he struggles to get the very last piece in place.
 The loose end of the spring taps Donald and when he shouts at it, the spring responds with an echo of his words.
-After a brief argument, Donald loses his temper and hits the spring with the mallet, but it sends it back and knocks him off.
+At the end of the argument, Donald loses his temper and hits the spring with the mallet, but it sends it back and knocks him off.
 Donald gets his head stuck in a gear on the balance wheel shaft, and when he finally is free from it, the oscillation makes his body continue to move.